Recovery can be quicker with a robot on the case

 Endometriosis is a female health disorder that can cause pain, irregular bleeding and infertility.
 Over the years, Tarrant underwent one open surgery and six laparoscopic procedures for her condition.

+She recently underwent a final operation to remove a remaining ovary.
 The operation required five small incisions—compared to the three larger incisions in a standard laparoscopic procedure.
 Dr. Desai was able to remove the ovary despite a “very scarred abdomen” and even resect a recurrence of endometriosis in a small place that would not have been accessible using other surgical methods.

 Tarrant was amazed when she woke up after the operation.
 “I felt around on my belly, and I had barely any pain.
 And when I saw the incisions, I thought, ‘Wow, that’s really small.’”
 She was up walking eight hours later.

-The da Vinci Surgical System has become the go- to technology for many urological and gynecological surgeries, including hysterectomies, ovary removal, appendectomies, bowel resections, prostate removals and fibroid tumor removals.
+The da Vinci Surgical System has become the go-to technology for many urological and gynecological surgeries, including hysterectomies, ovary removal, appendectomies, bowel resections, prostate removals and fibroid tumor removals.
 Dr. Hibner, who in 2009 performed more surgeries using the da Vinci system than any other physician in the country, estimates that he uses the system in 60 to 70 percent of his cases.

 The future of surgery